sabrinakim/capstone/README.md

 ## Overview
 ### Description
-Users can broadcast a place they want to go to (ex: gym, restaurant, library) so that others can join them.
+Through pictures & swipes, users can easily find people to go somewhere/do something with so they don't have to go alone (rather, **in tandem** with their friends).

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Social
 - **Mobile:** Easy access
-- **Story:** Allows users to broadcast a place they want to go to so that others can join them
+- **Story:** Allows users to easily find a "buddy" to go somewhere/do something with so they don't have to go alone.
 - **Market:** Everyone!
-- **Habit:** Users can use app anytime they want to find a buddy to do something/go somewhere with
+- **Habit:** Users can use app anytime they're bored or want to find another person to do something with.
-- **Scope:**
+- **Scope:** All places

 ## Product Spec